johnedstone/telegram-telethon/Readme.md

   * 22-May-2022: Starting work on rest api described above

 #### To Do
+* Clean up ansible playbook for geolocations so nameing is consistent (location/geolocation)
 * Add Ansible role for using Postgres instead of MariaDB
 * Fix playbook so handlers is not repeated for each role
 * Rerun geolocation playbook on a fresh install to check for bugs